Patron: His Royal Highness The Prince of Wales

 Sponsor British Parachuting! - click here

-Competitions are available in many different aspects of the sport, which are known as 'disciplines'.
+Competitions are available in many different disciplines of the sport, which are known as 'disciplines'.
 The competitions scene is dynamic, with new and emerging disciplines growing in popularity all the time.

 The BPA UK Skydiving League (UKSL) in Formation Skydiving and BPA Grand Prix in several other disciplines have meets throughout the season at Centres across the UK.
 The FS Grand Prix is called BPA UKSL because it's linked with the European Skydiving League (ESL)